jfallmann/diffTF_Fork/docs/chapter2.rst

 Executing diffTF - Running times and memory requirements
 ===============================================================

 *diffTF* is computationally demanding, and depending on the sample size and the number of peaks, a rather high amount of resources may be required to run it.
-In the following, we discuss avrious issues related to time and memory requirements and we provide some general guidelines that worked well for us.
+In the following, we discuss various issues related to time and memory requirements and we provide some general guidelines that worked well for us.

 .. warning:: We generally advise to run diffTF in a cluster environment.
 For small analysis, a local analysis on your machine might work just fine (see the example analysis in the Git repository), but running time increases substantially due to limited amount of available cores.